-- 1. Science laboratories (Instructional Method L): For on-campus laboratory sections, 1 credit hour equals 2 workload units.
+- 1. Science laboratories (Instructional Method L): 3 contact hours or equivalent equal 2 workload units.
 Online laboratory sections will be allotted 1 workload unit. - 2.
-Private Instruction (Instructional Methods M): (.33) x (semester credit hour) x (number of students enrolled) equals workload units. - 3.
-On-campus Studio (Instructional Methods A): 3 credit hours equal 4 workload units. - 4.
-Online Studio (Instructional Methods A): 3 credit hours equal 3 workload units. - 5.
-Independent Study Courses (Instructional Method I courses in the x91 series): Per BOR Policy, independent study courses do not factor into the calculation of workload. - 6.
+Lecture courses associated with laboratory sections: 3 credit hours equal 2 workload units and 4 credit hours equal 3 workload units. - 3.
+Private Instruction (Instructional Methods M): (.33) x (semester credit hour) x (number of students enrolled) equals workload units. - 4.
+On-campus Studio (Instructional Methods A): 3 credit hours equal 4 workload units. - 5.
+On-line Studio (Instructional Methods A): 3 credit hours equal 3 workload units. - 6.
+Independent Study Courses (Instructional Method I -courses in the x91 series.): (.10) x (semester credit hours of the course) x (number of students enrolled) equals workload units. - 7.
 Supervision of formal research experiences: - a.
-Undergraduate research supervision (courses in the 498 series): (.10) x (semester credit hour of course) x (number of students enrolled) equals workload units. - b.
+Undergraduate research supervision (courses in the 498 series): $(.10) \times (semester credit hour of course) \times (number of students enrolled) equals workload units.$ - b.
 Master's-level research supervision: considered part of the faculty member's formal research workload and not considered as part of the faculty member's teaching workload. - c.
 Doctoral-level research supervision when student is registered for dissertation credits (898D): - i.
-Chair: 0.5 workload units for the dissertation chair per student per traditional academic term (fall, spring).
-Maximum of 6 students per semester. - ii.
-Committee membership is considered part of the faculty member's formal research or service workload. - 7.
-Graduate Courses at the 700-level and above: (1.33) x (semester credit hours of the course) equals equated workload unit. - 8.
+Chair: 1 workload unit for the dissertation chair per student per academic year.
+Maximum of 3 units may be earned in a year; and maximum of 3 years for any student. - ii.
+Committee membership is considered part of the faculty member's formal research or service workload. - 8.
+Graduate Courses at the 500-level and above: (1.33) x (semester credit hours of the course) equals equated workload unit.
+For courses that carry both undergraduate and graduate credit (400/500 level), the academic level of the majority of the students in the class determines the workload units assigned to the class. - 9.
 Supervision of student teaching: - a.
 For all student teaching supervision: 1 student = .67 workload unit. - b.
-Level III: The first course per semester is 1 credit = 1.125 workload units for a maximum of 4 students.
-Subsequent course(s) 1 credit = 1 workload unit. - 9.
-Cross-listing of sections with the same prefix: - a.
+Level III: 1 credit hour = 1.125 workload unit - 10.
+Cross-listing of on-campus and online sections: - a.
 Cross-listing is the process of treating multiple sections of a course taught with different modalities (i.e., on-campus and online) as a single section for workload purposes. - b.
-Cross-listing will occur only when one or both sections have insufficient enrollment to meet the minimum course enrollment of 10 students. - c.
-When one section has insufficient enrollment to meet the minimum threshold of 10 students, one additional workload unit will be added. (e.g. For a 3-credit 300-level cross-listed course with 7 and 15 students, the faculty member will receive 4 workload units. - d.
-When both sections have insufficient enrollment to meet the minimum threshold of 10 students, they will be given the standard workload for the course type. (e.g. For a 3-credit cross-listed 300-level course with 4 and 8 students, the faculty member will receive 3 workload units.) - 10.
-Cross-listing of sections with distinct prefixes: - a.
+Cross-listing will occur only when one or both sections has insufficient enrollment to meet the 4/7/10 course enrollment guideline. - c.
+When one section has insufficient enrollment to meet the 4/7/10 course enrollment guideline, one additional workload unit will be added. (ex.
+Undergraduate course with sections of 7 and 15 students will be cross-listed and the faculty member will get 4 workload units.) - d.
+When both sections have insufficient enrollment to meet the 4/7/10 course enrollment guideline, they will be given the standard workload for the course type. (ex.
+Undergraduate course with sections of 4 and 8 students will be cross-listed and the faculty member will get 3 workload units.)

+- 11. Cross-listing of sections with distinct prefixes: - a.
 Cross-listing, in this case, refers to two sections with different prefixes that are taught as a single section either face-to-face or online. - b.
 Face-to-face sections are considered to be a single section for workload purposes if the students in both sections are scheduled for the same room at the same time. - c.
-The combined online sections follow the same guidelines as any other online section for expected maximum enrollment and would normally be considered a single section for workload purposes. - 11.
-Cross-listing of undergraduate and graduate sections (400/500): - a.
-Cross-listing, in this case, refers to an undergraduate section and a graduate section with the same prefix.
+The combined online sections follow the same guidelines as any other online section for expected maximum enrollment and would normally be considered a single section for workload purposes.